 But for someone who’s sitting on a couch ten thousand miles away, they don’t get any of these things.
 They are deprived of the day-to-day life experiences.
 They are deprived of the relationships that all humans form everywhere.
 They are deprived of the feel good stories that we all hear from friends and local news.
 They don’t see, appreciate or value all the great things which others would not trade the world for.
 All they hear about are the shocking, sensationalistic, and usually negative chatter about each society.
 It’s no surprise that they end up with a completely warped perception of reality.

 Even worse, many come to actually enjoy this warped perception.
 They find a certain joy in convincing themselves that theirs is the only “normal” way of life, and they are incredibly lucky to have been blessed with it.
 That others elsewhere are suffering through a life of savagery, misery or hedonistic decadence.
 They enjoy the zoo-like voyeurism of marveling at the most sensational aspects of other societies, while they themselves are secure in their own “normal” world.

 Such fantasies and ego-porn are usually abetted by the media themselves not putting into perspective how these sensational stories compare to normal day-to-day life; how the other positive aspects of the society stand together with these shocking elements; and how these sensationalistic stories have their analogues in the viewer’s own home.

-I think the following TED speaker said it most powerfully, when she describes the danger of seeing entire sections of the world, through the lens of a single repeated story.
+This TED speaker said it most powerfully, when she describes the danger of seeing entire sections of the world, through the lens of a single repeated story.